cmu-swdesign/cmu-swdesign.github.io/index.md

 # Course Philosophy

-## Hands-on Experience in Multi-Team Project
+## Hands-on Experience in a Collaborative, Multi-Team Project
-Interesting design challenges usually only arise in complex systems and can only be fully understood via first-hand experience.
-Therefore, teams in this course will work together on a single project to cooperatively build a complex system that involves interesting design decisions and discussions of interfaces between different teams.
+Interesting design challenges usually arise in complex systems and can only be fully understood via first-hand experience.
+Therefore, teams in this course will work together on a single project to collaborative build a complex system that involves interesting design decisions and discussions of interfaces between different teams.
 We will provide support structures to help you navigate potential cross-team issues.

-## Growth Mindset & Learning from Failure
+## Growth Mindset & Learning from Failures
-When working on complex design problems, especially when working in large teams over a longer time, design issues will inevitably arise.
-So no worries, in this course, we embrace a growth mindset and encourage students to see challenges in the course project as an opportunity to learn based on the motto: “If you fail and you know why you succeeded.
-If you succeed and you don’t know why you failed”.
-When grading the course project, we focus more on the semester-long continuous growth and end-of-semester learning outcome rather than perfection in the first attempt.
+When working on a complex software project, design issues and challenges will inevitably arise.
+In this course, we embrace a growth mindset and encourage students to see challenges in the project as an opportunity to learn based on the motto: “If you fail and you know why, you've succeeded.
+If you succeed and you don’t know why, you've failed”.
+We will focus on continuous, semester-long improvements, rather than achieving perfection in the first attempt.

 ## Active Student Participation
 Educational research shows that active student participation in lectures is crucial for ensuring a deep understanding of the material \[MIS\].
 So rather than just presenting design principles in a traditional lecture, our lectures are based on real-world case studies from which we will derive design principles together.

-## Interleaving of Course Topics
-Learning science has shown that interleaving different topics throughout a course is more effective than discussing topics individually in large blocks \[MIS\].
-Furthermore, the process of software design requires optimizing the trade-off between multiple quality attributes at the same time.
-Therefore, this course is structured to interleave design principles and other design objects throughout the semester.
-While this type of course design has been shown to objectively increase retention of knowledge and forming connections, it has also been shown that students subjectively feel that they learn less. **So don’t be discouraged!
-Even though it might feel like your learning progress is slower, you’re actually learning more this way!**

-## Exit Tickets after each Lecture
-Research in learning science has shown that student retention of learned material is most strongly impacted by the number of times students try to recall the material, such as in the format of after-lecture quizzes \[MIS\].
-To support student learning, we will establish a short quiz to let students summarize each lecture.
-This helps us to identify common misconceptions right after each lecture and helps you to form long-term memories.
-The completion of weekly summaries will contribute to your participation grade.

 \[MIS\]: Brown, Peter C., Henry L. Roediger III, and Mark A. McDaniel.
 Make it stick: The science of successful learning.
 Harvard University Press, 2014.

-# Multi-Team Course Project
-Students will be split into teams of five.
-All teams will collaborate with each other to work on a single software system to develop a social media platform.
-Each team will focus on one part of the system and needs to discuss interfaces and system-wide concerns with other teams.
-To simplify cross-team communication, we recommend that each team designates one team member to serve as a “facade”.
-Some parts of some recitations will be used as a platform for all students to collectively discuss and reflect on the overall system-wide design and teamwork.
-While each team is responsible to write their own unit tests and consider quality attributes in their decisions, one team, the “*quality team*”, will be responsible to design and implement a testbed infrastructure to assess system-level quality attributes of the system, and identify shortcomings of the evolving system.

 # Assessments
-Students learn more by applying and explaining ideas to others, thus, the course requires the following activities that determine the final grade:
-- **25% Homework**: 5-6 light-weight homeworks mostly focusing on software design problems from case studies discussed in class
+- **25% Homework**: 5-6 individual homeworks mostly focusing on software design problems from case studies discussed in class
 - **45% Project**: Individual reflection (via final report), design critiques, design documents, project presentation, functionality of the final result.
 Adjustments can be made based on outstanding effort or lack of effort
-- **20% Exams** : Handwritten notes are allowed, no digital devices or printouts
+- **20% Exams** : In person, open-book midterm & final
 - **10% Participation**, Active participation in class discussions, completion of end-of-lecture exit tickets.
 Each submission that shows a reasonable effort gets 100%, even if there are misunderstandings.
 Everyone gets 3 free passes

 # Course and Grading Policies